Expensify/App/docs/articles/expensify-classic/workspace-and-domain-settings/Categories.md

 If you need to update your categories in Expensify, you will first need to update them in your accounting system, then sync the connection in Expensify by navigating to **Settings > Workspace > Group >** _[Workspace Name]_ **> Connection > Sync Now**.

-Alternatively, if you update the category details in your accounting integration, be sure to sync the policy connection so that the updated information is available on the workspace.
+Alternatively, if you update the category details in your accounting integration, be sure to sync the workspace connection so that the updated information is available on the workspace.

 # Deep Dive